PistolPete684/Business-Made-Simple-By-Donald-Miller/README.md

 "Let them know and keep them accountable in a daily stand up meeting."
 "Do not put your team in the mind reading business.
 Even if they clearly meet your expectations, they won't beleive it until you tell them."

+Chapter 7: Have a Bias toward Action

+"...becoming successful is more about fully being yourself than it is about any kind of formula."
+"That said, there is one thing every successful person has in common: They have a bias toward action."
+"getting the ball in the end zone"
+:We say this because we know drawing up plays, giving pep talks, and even the hard work of driving the ball down the field does not produce points.
+The only thing that produces points is putting the ball in the end zone."
+"In fact, it's surprising to me how many successful people I've met who I did not find to be especialy intelligent.
+That is, as I've talked with them, I realised they were not well read or imaginative.
+And as I've wondered how such simple thinkers could end up with so much influence and money, I've realised it'vs because their incredibly strong bias towards action."
+"...know that you can beat just about anybody in the marketplace as long as you wake up everyday and take action."